Science & Research

 - Sample Disposition

-- Authorization to dispose samples comes from the Compliance Officer, the Laboratory Director, or designated laboratory personnel through the FACTS-Sample Disposition Notice (SDN).
+- Authorization to dispose samples comes from the Compliance Officer, the Laboratory Director, or designated laboratory personnel through the Sample Disposition Notice (SDN).
 Under certain circumstance in accordance with the laboratory procedure, the analyst may dispose of a sample.
-In FACTS this is an in-house disposition of the sample reserve.
+In FACTS or LIMS this is an in-house disposition of the sample reserve.

 - If the in-house disposition is used, a local procedure or FMD 151 for disposition of BSE samples specifies under what circumstances and conditions the analyst may destroy the reserve.
 Examples where reserve samples may be destroyed by the analyst are: no reserve sample remains because the entire sample was consumed during analysis, the reserve is an import product with no action indicated (NAI) classification or perishable samples with NAI classification where the Supervisor has concurred with immediate destruction.

-- The analyst documents the in-house destruction of the reserve sample on the Analyst Worksheet and in the FACTS.
+- The analyst documents the in-house destruction of the reserve sample in FACTS or in LIMS.

 - Disposition of the sample is completed following receipt of the disposition authorization in FACTS or by memorandum in a timely manner.
-Date of disposal is documented in FACTS.
+Date of disposal is documented in the web application, such as FACTS or LIMS.

 - Samples are disposed in accordance with Federal, State and local regulations.